Living and Giving Generously

 Gifts of appreciated securities allow the donor to avoid paying capital gains on the increase in value.
 The donor also receives a tax deduction for the full fair market value at the time of the gift.
 To make a gift of securities, inform your bank or broker to contact Randy Blan our Head Pastor at 815.521.1381.

-You can make an automated monthly donation or a one-time gift by clicking HERE.
+You can make an automated monthly donation or a one-time gift.
 100% of your donation goes directly to the Key family’s ministry.
 If you prefer to donate by check, you can make it out to: